nalej/docs/onpremise/kubernetes.md

 Please note that connectivity is required between all clusters.

 The official installation guide with `kubeadm` can be found [here](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/).
 To confirm that user’s Kubernetes cluster specifications fit Nalej platform requirements, you can obtain the information you need using the following commands:

-- To check if there are at least 3 nodes with STATUS=ready:
+- To check if there are at least 3 nodes with `STATUS=ready`:

   ```shell
   kubectl get nodes